cschran/mphil-aast-practical1/README.md

 ### Train C-NNP model
 In the next step, we will use a subset of the generated configurations to train a machine learning potential. `02-MLP-train` contains the relevant input files.
+Take a look at the python script `create-model.py` and change it so that you select 200 structures for your training set.

 The training can be started with the following command:\
 `python3 create-model.py`